yzwfromk/Capstone_Design/Capstone1_2021Spring-main/README.md

 ## Starting command

 This project is for KAIST ME400 Capstone Design course.
 We designed an Unmanned Ball Pick-And-Delivery robot for a specific map on virtual environment.
-THe simulator is CoppeliaSim(https://www.coppeliarobotics.com/), and ROS Noetic is required to simulate.
+The simulator is CoppeliaSim(https://www.coppeliarobotics.com/), and ROS Noetic is required to simulate.
 To simulate, turn on CoppeliaSim and adopt the scene **map_ver5_final.ttt**.
 If there isn't any robot in the scene, adopt the model **coppeliasim_models/teamE_robot_ver6_final.ttm**.
 Make sure that the robot model is associated with the script **Lua_script_ball.txt**.
 Use **Vortex, very accurate, dt = 50ms** as the simulator environment setting.
 Finally, type a command below on the terminal to activate the robot.

 ```bash